-An Idaho native, pianist/composer Deidre Rodman moved to New York in 1997 after receiving a Master's Degree in Jazz Studies from the University of North Texas.
+An Idaho native, pianist/composer Deidre Rodman Struck moved to New York in 1997 after receiving a Master's Degree in Jazz Studies from the University of North Texas.
 She found work playing for the Big Apple Circus, and spent her free time going out to hear all the music she could.
 She immediately found musical synchronicity with a number of players from the downtown scene, including Roy Nathanson of the Jazz Passengers.

 De Haas sought her musical direction, piano prowess and arranging skills for his Lincoln Center premiere of So This is Love: Variations on Strayhorn, which the New York Times hailed as “extraordinary”.
-Jazz Times called Daydream, the follow-up recording, "one of the finest Strayhorn salutes ever captured on disc", and the album went on to win the 2002 Bistro Award for Recording of the Year.
+Jazz Times called Daydream, the follow-up recording, "one of the finest Strayhorn salutes ever captured on disc", and the album went on to win a Bistro Award for Recording of the Year.

-Meanwhile, Rodman collaborated with Debbie Harry on a version of the song "All the Way" for the soundtrack of Pie in the Sky: The Brigid Berlin Story, which won a coveted AFI Fest Documentary Award.
-Elvis Costello, with whom Rodman appeared on The Conan O’Brien Show and Live with Regis, has deemed her “a wonderful pianist and delicate composer with a truly unique voice”.
+Meanwhile, Struck collaborated with Debbie Harry on a version of the song "All the Way" for the soundtrack of Pie in the Sky: The Brigid Berlin Story, which won a coveted AFI Fest Documentary Award.
+Elvis Costello, with whom Rodman appeared on The Conan O’Brien Show and Live with Regis, deemed her “a wonderful pianist and delicate composer with a truly unique voice”.